 The midwifery model of practice in British Columbia supports the needs of expectant families in all contexts.
+Midwives can help newcomers to Canada make community connections and access available resources and programs.
 With their extensive training, midwives provide a level of care that is safe, individualized and accessible.

-Midwives share a common philosophy that all people, regardless of circumstances, have a right to accessible, comprehensive midwifery services.
-They provide care without discriminating on the basis of ethnicity, political or religious beliefs, marital status, age, gender orientation, physical or mental ability.
+Midwives share a common philosophy that all people have a right to accessible, comprehensive midwifery services.
+They provide care without discriminating on the basis of race, ethnicity, political or religious beliefs, immigrant status, marital status, age, gender, sexual orientation, or physical or mental ability.

 The midwife has an important task in health counselling and education, not only for the woman but also within the family and the community.
 The work should involve antenatal education and preparation for parenthood and may extend to women’s health, sexual or reproductive health and child care.